Supernodes and Halos: Loss-Critical Hubs in LLM Feed-Forward Layers: Background and Related Work

-A \textbf{channel} $i \in \{1, \ldots, m\}$ refers to the $i$-th coordinate of the intermediate representation $u$ and its associated parameters: row $i$ of $W_{\text{up}}$ and $W_{\text{gate}}$, and column $i$ of $W_{\text{down}}$.
-The column $v_i = W_{\text{down}}[:, i] \in \mathbb{R}^d$ defines the channel's \emph{write direction}, meaning the direction in output space affected by channel $i$'s activation.
-Equivalently, a channel has \emph{read weights} (rows $W_{\text{up}}[i,:]$, $W_{\text{gate}}[i,:]$) describing which residual-stream dimensions it reads from, and a \emph{write vector} $v_i$ describing which residual-stream dimensions it writes to.
-Our halo definitions use these two directions: write halos are defined \emph{within-layer} by overlap of $v_i$ with the supernode-defined write support; read coupling is defined \emph{across layers} by overlap between next-layer read weights and that same support.
+for the channel's write direction.
+The rows \(W_{\text{up}}[i,:]\) and \(W_{\text{gate}}[i,:]\) describe what the channel reads from the residual stream, while \(v_i\) describes where it writes.
+Our halo definitions use both sides: write halos are defined within a layer by overlap with the supernode write support, while read coupling is defined across layers by overlap between next-layer read weights and that same support.